thearn/nreltraining2013/docs/bem.rst

 But these classes are significantly larger and more complex than the ``ActuatorDisk`` from earlier.
 So if you don't want to define them yourself it's fine to just use the ones defined from the plugin.
 We're going to show you the code, just to highlight a few key things, then we'll get to building the actual BEM model.
-If you want to build them yourself, just create a new file in your project and copy the code we show you into it.
-Otherwise, just read through the component details and we'll get the assembly construction in the GUI after that.
+If you want to build the classes yourself, just create new files in your project and copy the code we show you into them.
+Otherwise, just read through the component details and we'll get to the assembly construction in the GUI after that.

 Blade Element Component
 ------------------------------------------------------------------------